 - Right to be protected from torture and inhumane and degrading treatment (Article 5 UN Declaration of Human Rights)

 - Everyone has the right to an effective remedy by the competent national tribunals for acts violating the fundamental rights granted him by the constitution or by law.
-(Article 8 UN Declaration of Human Rights)
+(Article 8 United Nations Declaration of Human Rights)

 - No one shall be subjected to arbitrary arrest, detention or exile (Article 9 UN Declaration of Human Rights)